sokratis12GR/TheDragonLib/README.md

 ## About this Mod

 TheDragonLib is a mod created by **[sokratis12GR](http://ftb.gamepedia.com/sokratis12GR)** **(TheDragonTeam)**.

-TheDragonLib is a library used by all (most) of TheDragonTeam's mods.
+TheDragonLib is a library mod that provides some essential utils and functionality for most of the TheDragonTeam's Mods.

 ## Download